 The surf wax is a natural or synthetic formulation that’s used to increase the grip between the surfboard and the surfer.
 The wax is applied on top of the surfboard to avoid the surfer from slipping off the board.
 Once the wax is applied to the surfboard – It also gives the surfers chest a good grip when paddling.

 The best wax is the one that stays on the board most period while maintaining its grip.
-To choose the right type of wax, you have to know on which water temperatures you will be surfing.
+To choose the right type of wax, you have to know the water temperatures you will be surfing in.

 Surfboard wax is a formulation of natural and/or synthetic wax.
-They are generally composed of a mixture of paraffin and beeswax.
+Those waxes are generally composed mixture of paraffin and beeswax.
 Other hard waxes may have been used as well, and petroleum jelly can also be added to soften the wax.
 Surfboard waxes can be found in many different scents from bubblegum, coconut, pine resin, hemp, and so on.

 TEMPERATURES AND THICKNESS

-Using the right type of wax is crucial to maximizing your performance on the waves.
-The main difference between types of waxes is their consistency, and the texture determines the temperature range the wax has the best characteristics.
-In cold water you need a soft wax, that would not get hard – and on tropical waters, you need a hard wax that would not get too soft and sludgy.
+Using the right type of wax is crucial to maximize your performance on the waves.
+The main difference between the waxes is their consistency, and the texture determines the temperature range the wax has the best characteristics.

 Two main types of how to wax your board:

 Use only one formula of wax.
-The good part is that it will stay soft and stable, but the thinner the layer of wax, the shorter it stays like that.
+The good part is that it will stay soft and stable, but the thinner the layer, the shorter it stays grippy.